TimeSnake/basic-bukkit/wiki/Inventory.md

 **Immutable:**
 If set, the item can no longer be modified.
 Cloned item will not be immutable by default.
 This tag is recommended for basis items to clone from.
+Attempts to modify immutable items will throw a `UnsupportedOperationException`.

 ### InventoryListener (`Server#getInventoryEventManger()`)